HNoMS Viking (1891)

 HNoMS Viking was a 1. class gunboat built for the Royal Norwegian Navy.
 Like the other Norwegian gunboats of her era, she carried a heavy armament on a diminutive hull.
 The vessel was built at the Naval Yard at Horten, and had yard number 72.

+Characteristics

+Viking was built of steel covered with a cellulose belt.
+She was 62 m long with a beam of 9.3 m and a normal draft of 3.96 m.
+She displaced 1,123 tons.
+Her engines produced 2,000 ihp and drove two propellers.

+Viking was not armored, but had a protective deck of 1.5 in thickness.

+Viking's main battery initially consisted of two Krupp 15 cm MRK L/40 guns.
+It also had four 65 mm quick-firing guns and four 37 mm guns.
+She had three 'carriages' to launch torpedoes.

+Service

 Viking served with the Royal Norwegian Navy until stricken in 1920.
 Later she was used as a hospital ship by the Norwegian Red Cross.